7 Fun Food Events Around DC This Weekend

 Black Brew Movement has teamed up with Right Proper Brewery for a timely release: Cuffing Saison.
 Head to their cuffing season party from 2 to 6 PM on Saturday for a taste plus games, more beers, a raffle, and a DJ.

 On Sunday, celebrate the Spanish tradition of Three Kings Day with brunch at Jaleo Bethesda.
 The special brunch includes a show by Adventure Theatre and arts and crafts for kids under ten.
-Guests will also get a complimentary slice of Roscó de Reyes or kings cake to honor the holiday.
+Guests will also get a complimentary slice of Roscón de Reyes or kings cake to honor the holiday.

 And heading into next week…